Praveen0095/Financial-Market-News-Sentiment-Analysis/README.md

 # Display the first few rows of the dataframe
 df.head()
 ```
-**Exploratory Data Analysis (EDA):**
+ **Results and Conclusion:**
-   - We visualize the distribution of sentiments using a count plot.
+   - Sentiment distribution is displayed.
-   - Further, we examine sentiment trends over time.
+   - Sentiment trends over time are plotted.

 ```python
 # Step 6: Sentiment Analysis Results